TERREMEMBER/znbase/docs/content/latest/reference/drivers/yugabytedb-jdbc-driver.md

 ---
-title: YugabyteDB JDBC Driver (with cluster awareness and load balancing)
+title: ZNbaseDB JDBC Driver (with cluster awareness and load balancing)
-headerTitle: YugabyteDB JDBC Driver
+headerTitle: ZNbaseDB JDBC Driver
-linkTitle: YugabyteDB JDBC Driver
+linkTitle: ZNbaseDB JDBC Driver
-description: Add cluster awareness and load balancing to YugabyteDB distributed SQL databases
+description: Add cluster awareness and load balancing to ZNbaseDB distributed SQL databases
 beta: /latest/faq/general/#what-is-the-definition-of-the-beta-feature-tag
 section: REFERENCE
 menu:
   latest:
-    identifier: yugabytedb-jdbc-driver
+    identifier: ZNbasedb-jdbc-driver
     parent: drivers
     weight: 2941
 aliases:
-  - /latest/reference/connectors/yugabytedb-jdbc-driver
+  - /latest/reference/connectors/ZNbasedb-jdbc-driver
 isTocNested: true
 showAsideToc: true
 ---

 ## Overview

-The YugabyteDB JDBC Driver is based on the open source [PostgreSQL JDBC Driver (PgJDBC)](https://github.com/pgjdbc/pgjdbc) and incorporates all of the functionality and behavior of that driver.
-The YugabyteDB JDBC Driver extends PgJDBC to add support for distributed SQL databases created in YugabyteDB universes, including cluster awareness and load balancing.
-Like PgJDBC, the YugabyteDB JDBC Driver is not based on [`libpq`](#libpq), but supports the [SCRAM-SHA-256 authentication method](../../../secure/authentication/password-authentication/#scram-sha-256).
+The ZNbaseDB JDBC Driver is based on the open source [PostgreSQL JDBC Driver (PgJDBC)](https://github.com/pgjdbc/pgjdbc) and incorporates all of the functionality and behavior of that driver.
+The ZNbaseDB JDBC Driver extends PgJDBC to add support for distributed SQL databases created in ZNbaseDB universes, including cluster awareness and load balancing.
+Like PgJDBC, the ZNbaseDB JDBC Driver is not based on [`libpq`](#libpq), but supports the [SCRAM-SHA-256 authentication method](../../../secure/authentication/password-authentication/#scram-sha-256).

 ### Cluster awareness

-The YugabyteDB JBDC Driver supports distributed SQL databases on a YugabyteDB universe, or cluster, and adds cluster awareness.
-When you specify any one node in your YugabyteDB cluster as the initial *contact point*  (`YBClusterAwareDataSource`), the driver discovers the rest of the nodes in the universe and automatically responds to nodes being started, stopped, added, or removed.
+The ZNbaseDB JBDC Driver supports distributed SQL databases on a ZNbaseDB universe, or cluster, and adds cluster awareness.
+When you specify any one node in your ZNbaseDB cluster as the initial *contact point*  (`YBClusterAwareDataSource`), the driver discovers the rest of the nodes in the universe and automatically responds to nodes being started, stopped, added, or removed.

 ### Connection pooling